nweaver-blockchain/blockchain-names/ens.md

 **Dispute Resolution:** There exists no dispute mechanism within the `.eth` domain.
-This is argued as a feature by the developers (names are “uncensorable”), but this means that there can be no method to remove problematic domains, resolve trademark disputes, nor even recover from cryptographic errors.
+This is argued as a feature by the developers (names are “uncensorable”), but this means that there can be no method to remove problematic domains, resolve )trademak disputes, nor even recover from cryptographic errors.

 The ownership of domains themselves is also pseudonymous, only